cnolan3/Cicada-16/HardwareSpec/CPU_ISA.md

 - **V (Bit 12):** Overflow Flag - Set if a signed arithmetic operation resulted in an overflow.
 - **Bits 11-0:** Unused/Reserved

+### **1.1.
+Execution and Timing**

+The master system clock frequency is **8.388608 MHz** (2^23 Hz).

+The Cricket-16 CPU features a simple, **non-pipelined** architecture.
+Each instruction is fetched, decoded, and executed completely before the next one begins.
+This design choice prioritizes simplicity and predictable timing over high performance.

+The core timing of the system is measured in two units:

+-   **T-cycles (Clock Cycles):** This is the fundamental clock rate of the system, driven by the main crystal oscillator.
+-   **M-cycles (Machine Cycles):** One M-cycle consists of **4 T-cycles**.
+M-cycles are the basic unit of time used for instruction execution.
+A simple operation, like a register-to-register move, might take one M-cycle (4 T-cycles), while a more complex instruction that requires multiple memory accesses will take several M-cycles.

+All instruction cycle counts in this document are given in **T-cycles**.

 ## **2. Instruction Notation**

 - **r, rs, rd:** Any 16-bit general purpose register (R0-R7)